Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Constructing Unified Policy Updates in Parameter Space

 \subsection{Bias Comparison between LSPU and DRPU}

 As shown in Theorems~\ref{thm:npg-guarantee} and \ref{thm:dro-guarantee}, the regret bounds are mainly driven by the intrinsic bias terms when optimization and statistical errors vanish (that is, when sample size $N$ and optimization iterations $K$ are sufficiently large).
-Such terms are defined differently for LSPU (Assumption~\ref{ass:npg}) and DRPU (Assumption~\ref{ass:dro}), and they do not seem immediately comparable.
-In this section we use a case study to illustrate the potential advantage of DRPU.
-We demonstrate that when $d^D = d^{\pi_\cp}$, DRPU is more robust to actor-critic incompatibility than LSPU (as quantified in Eq.~\eqref{eq:comparison}).
-In fact, perhaps surprisingly, \textbf{DRPU reduces to behavior cloning in this setting}, providing an interesting unification between offline RL and imitation learning.
+Such terms are defined differently for LSPU (Assumption~\ref{ass:npg}) and DRPU (Assumption~\ref{ass:dro}) .
+As quantified in Section~\ref{sec:dro}, DRPU has potential advantage in terms of robustness to actor-critic incompatibility than LSPU.
+In this section, we use a case study to illustrate this behavior when $d^D=d^{\pi_\cp}$.
+In fact, perhaps surprisingly, \textbf{DRPU can be viewed as behavior cloning in this setting}, providing an interesting unification between offline RL and imitation learning.

-\paragraph{Known $d^{\pi_\cp}$.} To isolate the effect of actor-critic incompatibility, we consider the case where $d^D=d^{\pi_\cp}$.
+\paragraph{No-shift case.} To isolate the effect of actor-critic incompatibility, we consider the case where $d^D=d^{\pi_\cp}$.
 This rules out the difficulty of distribution shift and naturally arises in hybrid settings of imitation learning and offline RL, where we have access to additional expert annotations (i.e., data from $\pi_\cp$).
 In this case, we can choose the weight class as realizable $\cW=\{\mathbf{1}\}$ since $d^{\pi_\cp}/d^D\equiv 1$.
 The DRPU then reduces to the following \emph{mean-matching} problem:

 This formulation highlights a fundamental difference between LSPU and DRPU.
 While LSPU enforces pointwise control by minimizing a squared loss, DRPU only requires agreement in expectation under a certain distribution $d^{\pi_\cp}$.
 Therefore, Eq.~\eqref{eq:mm} can be driven to exactly zero under mild conditions, even when the actor and the critic are incompatible.
 We empirically illustrate this phenomenon using a simple MDP (details in Appendix~\ref{app:experiment}), as shown in Figure~\ref{fig:comparison}.